Always Be Prepared

 To exit the highway safely, give the cars behind you plenty of warning, turn your signal on far ahead of your intended exit.
 Begin to slow gradually, keeping in mind that any sudden turns can put your car into a skid.

+Applying the brakes gently, pumping them slightly, instead of spiking them, will allow you to maintain control of your vehicle.
 Once you've managed to get off the highway, it's a good time to stop and consult your map for the best alternate route to your destination.

 The surface streets will, in all likelihood, have considerable snow coverage, because the highways are generally cleared first.
-However, the slower driving speeds will more than compensate for the road conditions.
+However, the slower driving speeds will generally more than compensate for the road conditions.

 What makes the difference between an ordinary driver and a good one?